Banh Mi

 • Pâté: Made from pork liver.
 The finished pâté is smooth in texture and extremely rich in flavor.

-• Vietnamese cold cuts: This could have its own section; however, the most popular cold cut used in the banh mi is “cha lua” – a Vietnamese pork sausage roll.
+• Vietnamese cold cuts: This could have its own section; however, the most popular cold cut used in banh mi is “cha lua” – a Vietnamese pork sausage roll.
 It consists of well-seasoned ground pork wrapped in banana leaves in the shape of a sausage roll and boiled until fully cooked.
-Another common option is the Vietnamese jambon, also known as red cold cuts (thit nguoi do).
+Another common option is the Vietnamese jambon, also known as red cold cuts.
 This includes lean pork and pork skin seasoned with black pepper, wrapped in a piece of pork skin and steamed until well cooked.

 • Pickles and vegetables: Usually include pickled carrot and white daikon julienne cuts, combined with sliced cucumber, fresh coriander, green onions, and fresh chilies.